-learning needs, through reserach, action learning and piloting new ways of working.
+learning and piloting new ways of working.

 The Wyndham Learning Community Strategy 2024 - 2029 provides a framework for a community of lifelong learning and is used as a way for us to work together to achieve to ensure Wyndham secures the necessary resources to enable equitable access to learning for all citizens.